g-w1/blog/_drafts/writing-a-compiler.md

 self.stack_p_offset - self.initalized_vars.get(varname);
 ```

 Yeah, that algorithm took me a *really* long time to come up with, but it payed off in the end.
-If you have a better one please tell me :).
+If you have a better one, please tell me :).
 I have taken I deeper look at the codegen in the zig programming language and it seems like they use this [same algorithm](https://github.com/ziglang/zig/blob/03ae77b8b02eef4da09a6b0de12d6fb0192b81d4/src/codegen.zig#L320), so I think its good.
 When implementing arrays, I used a slight variation on this algorithm.

 Since I also support writing libraries, I have an option to filter out `_start` when generating the code.
 Here is an example method to generate code for an expression: